 Cost: $1.25 per serving

 Protein: 15 grams

-This is fermented protein powder that was recently brought to my attention from a client.
-It is from Canada and uses non-GMO fermented pea protein and brown rice protein, and a fermented blend of hemp seed, quinoa sprouts, mung bean sprouts, spirulina and alfalfa protein.
+This is a fermented protein powder that was recently brought to my attention by a client.
+It is from Canada and uses non-GMO fermented pea protein and brown rice protein, and a fermented blend of hemp seed, quinoa sprouts, mung bean sprouts, spirulina, and alfalfa protein.
 It is sweetened with stevia and Lo Han Guo.